V4Fire/Client/src/components/form/b-hidden-input/README.md

 ```
 < form
-  < b-input-hidden :name = '_id' | :value = userId
+  < b-hidden-input :name = '_id' | :value = userId
 ```

 ### Loading from a data provider

 ```
 < form
-  < b-input-hidden :dataProvider = 'UserId'
+  < b-hidden-input :dataProvider = 'UserId'
 ```

-If the provider returns a dictionary, it will be mapped on the component (you can pass the complex property path using dots as separators).
+If the provider returns a dictionary, it will be mapped on the component (you can pass a complex property path using dots as determiners).

-If a key from the response data is matched with a component method, this method will be invoked with a value from this key (if the value is an array, it will be spread to the method as arguments).
+If any key from the response matches a component method, that method will be called with the value from that key.
+(if the value is an array, it will be passed to the method as arguments).

 ```
 {